 - Lykurgus from The Codex is specially designed for translation and decoding.

 - Red vs. Blue has focused more and more on AI as its seasons progress.
-This may not be uprising, since it's a Halo-based Machinima, and seems to use that 'verse's rules.
+This may not be surprising, since it's a Halo-based Machinima, and seems to use that 'verse's rules.

 - The Big Bad of the first few seasons was O'Malley, formerly Omega, the AI partner of the Freelancer Tex.
 O'Malley enhanced his host's aggression and was able to Body Surf via helmet radio, potentially taking out entire bases in an orgy of fratricide.
 Then he got stuck in the body of an Actual Pacifist medic and became a Large Ham Big Bad Wannabe.